How has Germany's collapsed coalition scored on climate? – DW – 11/18/2024

 Last year, German emissions fell around 10%, the sharpest decline since 1990.
 Still, that's not all down to climate policy.
 A sluggish economy and declines in production also played a role, said UBA.

-With a political crisis at home to manage, Chancellor Olaf Scholz cancelled his attendance at the UN climate conference in Baku, Azerbaijan.
+With a political crisis at home to manage, Chancellor Olaf Scholz cancelled his attendance at the UN climate conference in Baku, Azerbaijan last week.
 Negotiators at the summit are trying to hash out a new financing target for developing countries to cope with climate disasters and transform their energy systems.
 Rich and poor states are at odds over who should pay and how much.

-Germany is negotiating as part of the EU delegation and is still a strong partner despite domestic troubles, Jennifer Morgan, the country's State Secretary and Special Envoy for International Climate Policy, told DW.
+Germany is negotiating as part of the EU delegation and is still a strong partner despite domestic troubles, Jennifer Morgan, the country's special envoy for climate policy, told DW.

-"We have a full mandate from the existing minority government," said Morgan, adding that Germany stands by its climate commitments.
+"We have a full mandate from the existing minority government," said Morgan last week in Baku, adding that Germany stands by its climate commitments.

 To keep global warming under 1.5 degrees Celsius , the limit agreed in Paris, states must collectively cut emissions 42% by the end of the decade.
 And the world is currently a long way off that target.